-- ½ c chocolate chips, plus more for topping
+- ½ cup chocolate chips plus more for topping

 - Preheat oven to 375°.

-- Portion batter into lined or buttered muffin tins.
+- Portion batter into lined or sprayed muffin tins.
 Fill cups full, makes 12 muffins.
 Add a few chocolate chips on top of each muffin.

 - Bake at 375° for 25 minutes, do NOT open the oven door to peek, this can cause muffins to sink in the middle.

 - Allow to cool and serve with butter if you like.

 - Storage - Store in an airtight container in the fridge for up to 4 days, or in the freezer for up to 6 months.

 - Brown sugar can be substituted for the maple syrup.

 - A mashed banana can be substituted for the applesauce.